 Brahmacharya in Jainism

 Brahmacharya is one of the five-fold moral precepts or great vows of Jainism.
-It is compulsory for Jain ascetics.
-It is one of the basic duties to be observed in Jain monasteries.
+Moreover, it is compulsory for Jain ascetics.
+Also, t is one of the basic duties to be observed in Jain monasteries.
 Like Hinduism, celibacy in words, thoughts, and deeds should be observed.
-For a family man in Jainism, Brahmacharya is sexually loyal to his life partner.
+As far as a family man in Jainism, Brahmacharya is sexually loyal to his life partner.

 According to Somadeva, the ten concomitants of sexual desire are wine, meat, gambling, music including songs and dances, bodily decoration, intoxication, libertines, and aimless wanderings.